royaurko/ask-minmax/Readme.md

  * Ask-minmax associates a **prior** to every problem and question in the database.
  * The prior of a problem is proportional to the number of times there is a query intended for that particular problem.
+ * At the beginning of every iteration, it asks the user for a human readable [summary](summary.md).
+ * (Document vectors)[https://cs.stanford.edu/~quocle/paragraph_vector.pdf] have been trained on abstracts downloaded from arxiv and google-scholar.
+ * A softmax classifier is built on top of these document vectors to output a probability distribution on the problems.
+ * The prior thus reflects this probability distribution together with the frequency.
  * The prior of a question reflects the **gain in information** by asking the question  - in other words it is inversely proportional to the **expected conditional entropy** of the distribution of problem posteriors conditioned on the response to this question.